ugo-buonadonna/redux-undo/README.md

 }
 ```

-Now you can get your current state like this: `state.present`
+Now you can get your current state like you already did.

 And you can access all past states (e.g. to show a history) like this: `state.past`